waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Strategic Notes & Hypotheses
 - **Opponent Coverage:** Always assume opponents, especially high-level ones like the Elite Four, have coverage moves for their weaknesses.
 Do not rely solely on primary typing for strategy.
-- **Hypothesis Falsification (Ground > Psychic):** To avoid confirmation bias with the 'Ground > Psychic' hypothesis, I must actively try to disprove it.
-When facing a Psychic-type, I will first test with non-Ground type moves to establish a baseline before using a Ground move.
-- **Hypothesis (Agatha's Gengar):** A fast, high-level Psychic-type (like Kadabra) is essential to outspeed and KO Gengar. **Test:** Next time I face Gengar, I will switch to SPOONBENDE and use Psychic to test this, even if it's a risky play.
+- **Hypothesis (Agatha's Gengar):** A fast, high-level Psychic-type is essential.
+My Lv36 Kadabra was too underleveled.
+I need a faster solution or a bulkier Pokémon that can survive Gengar's attacks.

 ## C. Battle Logs (Elite Four)
 ### Lorelei (Observed Roster)